 An ordering designation and labelling scheme for the liquids is now a requirement in the new standard, see fact box.

-“As a market leader, Nynas offers an extensive portfolio of high-performance transformer oils that already fulfil and outperform the specifications of the revised IEC standard,” says Koen Kempeneer, Global Market Manager Electrical Industry at Nynas.
+“As a market leader, Nynas offers an extensive portfolio of high-performance transformer oils that already fulfil and outperform the specifications of the revised IEC standard,” says Dr. Gaia Franzolin, Nynas Global Marketing Manager.

 The only Nynas Naphthenics products sold directly to endusers, transformer oils span three grades – Standard, High, and Super Grade, see product list.
 The company’s range also includes the recently introduced bio-based NYTRO® BIO 300X, a renewable high-performance transformer oil.
 Like all other Nynas products for the electrical industry, this latest addition is fully recyclable.

 The revised IEC 60296 standard includes a new labelling scheme for insulating mineral oil.
 The labelling is based on identifying codes of four letters.
 The first letter relates to the equipment, the second states whether the oil is unused or recycled, the third determines the specification type, and the fourth letter informs the user of the type of antioxidant used in the oil.

 For example, inhibited high grade recycled oil for transformers would be labelled TRAI, in accordance with the following:

 First letter = Equipment [T = Transformer, S = Switchgear]